jbostoen/itop-jb-ldap/readme.md

 ## Upgrade notes

+**Upgrading from a version before 23rd of September, 2022:**

+In the iTop configuration for this extension, create_objects and update_objects are deprecated since it only allowed to create/update all objects within a sync rule.
+Instead, create and update settings have been added for each object within a sync rule.

-Upgrading from a version before 27th of April, 2022:
+**Upgrading from a version before 27th of April, 2022:**

 In the settings (iTop configuration file):
 * Setting `user_query` has been renamed to `ldap_query`